magneticio/vamp.io/content/documentation/using-vamp/blueprints.md

 Blueprints allow you to add the following extra properties:

-- [endpoints](#endpoints): a stable port where the service can be reached.
+- [gateways](#gateways): a stable port where the service can be reached.
-- [clusters & services](#clusters-services): a cluster is agrouping of services with one purpose, i.e. two versions (a/b) of one service.
+- [clusters & services](#clusters-services): a cluster is a grouping of services with one purpose, i.e. two versions (a/b) of one service.
 - [environment variables](/documentation/using-vamp/environment_variables/): a list of variables (interpolated or not) to be made available at runtime.
 - [dialects](#dialects): a dialect is a set of native commands for the underlying container platform, i.e. Docker or Mesosphere Marathon.
 - [scale](#scale): the CPU and memory and the amount of instance allocate to a service.